isc-projects/isc-dnssec-guide/doc/signing.rst

-If your parent zone doesn't support CDS/CDNSKEY, you will have to supply the DNSKEY or DS record to the parent zone manually when a new KSK appears in your zone, presumably using the same mechanism you used to upload the records for the first time.
+If your parent zone doesn't support CDS/CDNSKEY, you will have to supply the DNSKEY or DS record to the parent zone manually when a new KSK appears in your zone, presumably using the same mechanism you used to upload the records the first time.
 Again, BIND assumes that the DS record will appear in the parent zone within the time set by ``parent-registration-delay``.